thehui87/Learning-Godot/class_node.md

 #### <a name="is_a_parent_of">is_a_parent_of</a>
   * [bool](class_bool)  **`is_a_parent_of`**  **(** [Node](class_node) node  **)** const

-Return //true// if the "node" argument is a direct or indirect child of the current node, otherwise return //false//.
+Return _true_ if the "node" argument is a direct or indirect child of the current node, otherwise return _false_.

 #### <a name="is_greater_than">is_greater_than</a>
   * [bool](class_bool)  **`is_greater_than`**  **(** [Node](class_node) node  **)** const

-Return //true// if "node" occurs later in the scene hierarchy than the current node, otherwise return //false//.
+Return _true_ if "node" occurs later in the scene hierarchy than the current node, otherwise return _false_.

 #### <a name="get_path">get_path</a>
   * [NodePath](class_nodepath)  **`get_path`**  **(** **)** const

 Return the absolute path of the current node.
-This only works if the curent node is inside the scene tree (see [[#is_inside_scene|is_inside_scene]]).
+This only works if the curent node is inside the scene tree (see [`is_inside_scene`](#is_inside_scene)).

 #### <a name="get_path_to">get_path_to</a>
   * [NodePath](class_nodepath)  **`get_path_to`**  **(** [Node](class_node) node  **)** const